Table of Contents

 Turn off the Sleep Mode.

 If your computer goes to sleep while printing, your print will be halted.
 This is particularly aggravating for prints that take a long time to complete.
-As a result, you should turn off sleep mode so that it is always on.
+As a result, you should turn off sleep mode, so it is always on.

 Because every computer is different, the best way to learn how to do this is to Google “how to turn off sleep mode in Windows 10.”
 Alternatively, you can use whatever operating system you want.